 South St. Paul Special District No. 6 was officially designated a school district in 1890 when voters established an independent Board of Education.
 Rapid growth in the city and its schools continued in the 1950's and 1960's, culminating in the 1970's when more than 6,000 students attended six elementary schools, a high school, and a junior high school.

 With the closing of the stockyards in 1986, enrollments in the South St. Paul schools began to decline and the community was forced to make the difficult decision to consolidate school buildings.
 During the same period, technology advances required the school district to be networked to keep up with the next generation of learners.
 In 1999, the South St. Paul community passed a technology referendum to maintain the quality of education in South St. Paul schools.
 This referendum was renewed in 2009 providing an additional ten years of dedicated funding for technology initiatives and inovations.

-The South St. Paul School District currently serves approximately 3,500 students in two elementary schools, one secondary school (grades 7-12) , and an alternative learning center.
+The South St. Paul School District currently serves more than 3,200 students in two elementary schools, one secondary school (grades 6-12) , and an alternative learning center.

 In 1984, through a grant from the Otto Bremer Foundation, the South St. Paul Educational Foundation was formed for the purpose of supporting and aiding the school district.
 Since its inception, over 4 million dollars has been raised to help student achieve success in the classroom and beyond.
 The South St. Paul Educational Foundation welcomes partnerships from the community who embrace the notion that quality educational opportunities provide a key to the future of our community.